Wool: Fineness and yield

 In the United States, three classifications of wool are named in the Wool Products Labeling Act of 1939.
 Wool is "the fiber from the fleece of the sheep or lamb or hair of the Angora or Cashmere goat (and may include the so-called specialty fibers from the hair of the camel, alpaca, llama, and vicuna) which has never been reclaimed from any woven or felted wool product".
 "Virgin wool" and "new wool" are also used to refer to such never used wool.
 There are two categories of recycled wool (also called reclaimed or shoddy wool).
 "Reprocessed wool" identifies "wool which has been woven or felted into a wool product and subsequently reduced to a fibrous state without having been used by the ultimate consumer".
 "Reused wool" refers to such wool that has been used by the ultimate consumer.

+Current United States law groups both pre-consumer and post-consumer fibre returned from a woven, knitted, or felted product under the label "recycled wool".
+The European Union uses a different legal definition and permits terms equivalent to "virgin wool" or "fleece wool" only when the fibre has not previously been part of a finished product and has not undergone damaging processing.

+The Super S system used for fine wool fabrics describes maximum mean fibre diameter, not yarn length per unit mass.
+For example, Super 100 wool has a mean fibre diameter of 18.75 micrometres or finer, and each increase of ten in the S number lowers the limit by 0.5 micrometre.

+Terms based on production method also vary.
+Fleece wool or virgin wool generally describes new fibre taken from a living animal.
+Pulled or skin wool is removed from the skins of slaughtered animals, while wool recovered from textile waste is known as recycled, reclaimed, shoddy, or mungo according to its source and processing.
+Animal-specific names include cashmere, mohair, alpaca, qiviut, vicuña, and yak fibre.
+These names do not always fall within the legal definition of wool in a particular country.

+Etymology

+The English word wool is cognate with Dutch wol, German Wolle, Swedish ull, Icelandic ull, Lithuanian vilna, Welsh gwlân, and Latin lāna.
+These forms are commonly traced to a reconstructed Proto-Indo-European word for wool, conventionally written *h₂wĺ̥h₁-neh₂-.
+The reconstruction has been used in arguments about the date and location of Proto-Indo-European, although such arguments depend on when woolly sheep and a specialized wool vocabulary developed.